 This is true especially if you have other obligations like a full time job, children, or if you’re a student.

-If you’re a go-getter and don’t foresee any major changes within your life circumstances for the next six months, this route might be something you consider.
+If you’re a go-getter and don’t foresee any major changes within your life circumstances for the next six months, the Early Bird route might be something you consider.

 Otherwise, maybe you’d like to go this route: